- Blue-Light-Blocking Glasses

 - Eye Mask:

-You can also grab an eye mask from Amazon to cut down on light – I use this one.
+You can also grab an eye mask from Amazon to cut down on light – I use this one (affiliate link).
 Mine’s lasted me about a year so far.
 Bare in mind it won’t work as well as blackout blinds – even the best eye masks let a little light in around the edges/underneath.
 My girlfriend also can’t get hers to stay on because she tosses & turns a lot, and you may find it annoying to sleep with one pressing onto your face.
 I personally have no issues with any of that (mine never comes off), so your mileage may vary.

 Bedroom as Quiet as Possible